Towards Generalized Certified Robustness with Multi-Norm Training: Introduction

-However, the aforementioned methods achieve sub-optimal union robustness since they do not exploit the connections between certified training for different $l_p$ perturbations as well as natural training.
-In Figure~\ref{fig:lq-lr-tradeoff}, we show that an $l_\infty$ certified robust model may lack $l_2$ certified robustness and vice versa: $l_\infty$ model only has $5.4\%$ $l_2$ robustness and $l_2$ model has $0\%$ $l_\infty$ robustness.
-Thus, mitigating the tradeoff between $l_2$ and $l_\infty$ certified training is crucial.
-For given values of $\epsilon_q$ and $\epsilon_r$, we compare $l_q$ and $l_r$ robustness, where $l_q$ trained model has lower robustness against its own perturbation $l_q$ (e.g. $l_\infty$ certifiably trained model (blue) in Figure~\ref{fig:lq-lr-tradeoff}).
-We observe that the $l_q$ robustness is the bottleneck for attaining better union accuracy when training a model from scratch.
-Thus, as shown in Figure~\ref{fig:bound-alignment}, at a certain epoch during training, we find the subset of input samples $\gamma$ that IBP~\citep{gowal2018effectiveness} proves robustly classified with respect to the $l_q$ perturbations.
-We then propose a new \textit{bound alignment} method to regularize the distributions of output bound differences, computed with IBP, for $l_q, l_r$ perturbations on the correctly certified subset $\gamma$.
-In this way, we encourage the model \emph{emphasize optimizing} the samples that can potentially become certifiably robust against multi-norm perturbations.
-Specifically, we use a KL loss to encourage the distributions of the $l_q, l_r$ output bound differences on subset $\gamma$ to be close to each other for better union accuracy.
-Also, we find that there exist some useful components in natural training that can be extracted and leveraged to improve certified robustness~\citep{jiang2024ramp}.
-To achieve this, we find and incorporate the layer-wise useful natural training components by comparing the similarity of the certified and natural training model updates.
-Last but not least, we show it is possible to quickly fine-tune an $l_p$ robust model to have superior multi-norm certified robustness using bound alignment.
-Due to the $l_q - l_r$ tradeoff, bound alignment effectively preserves more $l_q$ robustness when fine-tuning with $l_r$ perturbations, by focusing on the correctly certified subset.
-Additionally, this technique is useful for quickly attaining multi-norm robustness using wider and diverse model architectures pre-trained with single $l_p$ certified robustness.
-In Figure~\ref{fig:lq-lr-tradeoff}, we show that training from scratch (CURE-Scratch) and fine-tuning (CURE-Finetune) significantly improves union robustness compared with single norm training.
+However, the aforementioned methods achieve sub-optimal union robustness since they do not exploit the in-depth connections between certified training for different $l_p$ perturbations as well as natural training.
+Thus, we propose the following improvements. \textbf{(1) Bound alignment:} Inspired by the upper bound of theoretical analysis (Theorem~\ref{theorem: surrogate function}) and previous work on adversarial robustness~\citep{jiang2024ramp}, we propose a new \textit{bound alignment} method to mitigate the $l_q - l_r$ tradeoff better.
+We regularize the distributions of output bound differences, computed with IBP, for $l_q, l_r$ perturbations on the correctly certified subset $\gamma$, as shown in Figure~\ref{fig:bound-alignment}.
+In this way, we encourage the model to \emph{emphasize optimizing} the samples that can potentially become certifiably robust against multi-norm perturbations.
+To achieve this, we use a KL loss to encourage the distributions of the $l_q, l_r$ output bound differences on subset $\gamma$ to be close to each other for better union accuracy. \textbf{(2) Gradient Projection:} We find that there exist some useful components in natural training that can be extracted and leveraged to improve certified robustness~\citep{jiang2024ramp}.
+To achieve this, we find and incorporate the layer-wise useful natural training components by comparing the similarity of the certified and natural training model updates. \textbf{(3) Quick fine-tuning:} Fine-tuning an $l_p$-robust model using bound alignment quickly achieves superior multi-norm certified robustness.
+By addressing the $l_q - l_r$ tradeoff, bound alignment preserves more $l_q$ robustness when fine-tuning with $l_r$ perturbations, focusing on correctly certified samples.
+This technique enables efficient multi-norm robustness using pre-trained models with single $l_p$ robustness.
+Figure~\ref{fig:lq-lr-tradeoff} shows that both scratch training (CURE-Scratch) and fine-tuning (CURE-Finetune) significantly enhance union robustness over single-norm training. \textbf{(4) Generalized robustness:} As a perhaps surprising side effect, improving union-certified robustness leads to stronger \emph{generalized certified robustness} by generalizing better to other geometric and patch transformations (Section~\ref{sec:universal-robust}), confirming that $l_p$ robustness is the bedrock for non-$l_p$ robustness (that non-$\ell_p$ perturbations may be modeled through $\ell_p$-bounded formulations)~\citep{mangal2023lpworth}.